 During processing, a finds assemblage will usually be separated into bulk finds, registered finds and finds from samples.
 After completing the basic record, those groups will be recorded differently, in line with the standards applicable to different categories, but at the basic recording stage, the same broad approach can generally be followed.

 Categorisation into even the broadest class of material will ensure proper treatment at an early stage.
 For example, identifying an object as metal will ensure that it is handled appropriately from the point of recovery onwards.

 Categorisation will also allow the relevant specialists to be identified and contacted in advance of appraisal.

-It is therefore important to record correctly the material types of all finds, at least at some basic level.
+It is therefore important to record the material types of all finds correctly, at least at some basic level.

 Material types should be identified as soon as possible during processing and it is important to use a consistent terminology for recording them.
 This will facilitate subsequent searches of recorded information, which would be less accessible if different terms were applied to the same material type.

 A system for classifying and recording material types is shown in the Materials Word List, which is offered as a universal terminology that will enable access to finds records for all projects using this Toolkit.
 Use of the terms in the list is recommended by the CIfA Special Interest Group for Finds, the CIfA Special Interest Group for Archaeological Archives and the Society for Museum Archaeology.
 There are other thesauri of material types (see References and resources), developed principally for use with objects that have not all been collected archaeologically, and therefore not always structured in the most helpful ways.
 The word list presented here was developed in consultation with FISH (Forum on Information Standards in Heritage) and will form the basis of an established thesaurus of archaeological materials within the FISH terminological sequence.